olitheolix/square/README.md

 Plan: 0 to add, 0 to change, 0 to destroy.
 ```

-*Square* will first print the  *diff* we saw earlier already, followed by the
+*Square* will first print the  *diff* we saw earlier, followed by the
 JSON patch it sent to K8s to update the _Namespace_.

 Use *kubectl* to ensure the patch worked and the Namespace now has a `foo:bar` label.